nic-dgl104-winter-2024/BasranS-AI-project/README.md

 ### Testing and Debugging
 I've conducted comprehensive testing of all the features in this app on an actual mobile device through the MIT AI2 Companion app.
 Any bugs or issues that arose during testing have been successfully addressed and resolved.
+## Summary details of code review
+The app code review was conducted by Baljit Singh.
+He said the app is well-structured and the use of MIT Inventor CloudDB for data storage is appropriate for a simple application like this.

+Code is generally readable, and variable and function names are descriptive with logical flow of the application which is easy to follow, enhancing maintainability.

 ## Screens
 ### App starting Screen